Bounce rate

 Advanced

-At a technical level, bounce rate is calculated by dividing single-page sessions by the total sessions within a given time frame.
+Bounce rate is calculated by dividing single-page sessions by the total sessions within a given time frame.
 It is influenced by factors such as page load speed, mobile responsiveness, and the accuracy of traffic targeting.
-In platforms like Google Analytics 4, “engaged sessions” have replaced bounce rate as the core measure, focusing on user interactions such as scrolls, clicks, or time on site.
+In Google Analytics 4, "engaged sessions" have replaced bounce rate as the primary measure, focusing on interactions such as scrolls, clicks, or time on site.

-Advanced analysis looks beyond the raw percentage and considers segmentation.
-Marketers often break down bounce rates by traffic source, device type, campaign, or landing page.
-This approach reveals whether an ad campaign is sending irrelevant traffic or if specific pages underperform compared to others.
+Meaningful analysis goes beyond the raw percentage and involves segmentation.
+Marketers often examine bounce rates by traffic source, device type, campaign, or landing page.
+This breakdown highlights whether an ad campaign is driving irrelevant traffic or if certain pages underperform compared to others.

 Metrics